-French programs Protocol for Agreements for Minority-Language Education and Second-Language Instruction (2009/10 to 2012/13) Canada-British Columbia Agreement on Minority Language Education and Second Official Language Instruction, 2009/10 to 2012/13.
+French programs Protocol for Agreements for Minority- Language Education and Second- Language Instruction (2009/10 to 2012/13) Canada-British Columbia Agreement on Minority Language Education and Second Official Language Instruction, 2009/10 to 2012/13.
 Four-year agreement for total federal funding of \$64,417,672.
-2008-09 4,222 Francophone students in SD93 CSF Final Draft of Protocol for Agreements for Minority-Language Education and Second-Language Instruction (2013/14 to 2017/18) • sent to each jurisdiction for approval on March 22, 2013. • BC approved on March 26, 2013 • 5-year agreement; total federal funding of \$80,522,090. • (funding envelop remain at same level of previous Protocol) • Once the Protocol has been approved by the Government of Canada and the Council of Ministers of Education, Canada (CMEC), the S 13 Early Years 42,474 French Immersion students 2012-13 4,744 Francophone students in SD93 Province will start negotiations with the Department of Canadian Heritage for the renewal of its bilateral agreement. • The British Columbia Early Lary Tours Filol to 2004 - Inthe opportunity for schools to influence early development of children aged 0-5.
+2008-09 4,222 Francophone students in SD93 CSF 42,474 French Immersion students 2012-13 4,744 Francophone students in SD93 CSF 47,857 French Immersion students Final Draft of Protocol for Agreements for Minority-Language Education and Second-Language Instruction (2013/14 to 2017/18) sent to each jurisdiction for approval on March 22, 2013.
+BC approved on March 26, 2013 5-year agreement; total federal funding of \$80,522,090. (funding envelop remain at same level of previous Protocol) Once the Protocol has been approved by the Government of Canada and the Council of Ministers of Education, Canada (CMEC), the Province will start negotiations with the Department of Canadian Heritage for the renewal of its bilateral agreement.
+813 813 Early Years Prior to 2004 - little opportunity for schools to influence early development of children aged 0-5.
 Prior to 2010 - BC schools offered half school day kindergarten; some full day programs for specific groups (Aboriginal students, English language learners, Students with special needs).
 2004 - Ready, Set, Learn (RSL) introduced to support young child's early learning; parents/caregivers develop positive connections with school system and local community agencies.
 2006 - StrongStart BC programs implemented to support development of children age 0-5.
-2009, legislation enacted expanding Kindergarten to full school day programming for all five-year-olds; Learning Framework - vision, pedagogical principles, and key areas of learning for children from birth to five years.
+2009, legislation enacted expanding Kindergarten to full school day programming for all five-year-olds; The British Columbia Early Learning Framework - vision, pedagogical principles, and key areas of learning for children from birth to five years.
 Understanding the British Columbia Early Learning Framework -From Theory to Practice - guide for early learning practitioners implementing the Framework.
 Full day kindergarten available across the province.
 2012/13 - approximately 44,000 children participated in full day kindergarten in BC public schools.
-2012/13 - base funding for public school kindergarten students is \$6784; Independent schools - Level 1 schools funded at 50%; Level 2 schools funded at 35%.
-2012/13, \$2,628,850 to 1,076 public S 13 committed \$365M over three years to implement. • 2010 - \$144 million for implementation plan and capital construction of innovative modular classrooms. schools and 99 independent schools to support Ready , Set , Learn events attended by 26,900 preschoolers and 26,500 parents. • 2011/2012 - over 643,600 visits to StrongStart BC early learning programs; over 33,000 children attended StrongStart BC program during the school year. • 2012/13 - \$10,420,000 to operate 326 StrongStart BC programs. • Reflecting on Quality: Program Reflection Tool for StrongStart BC resource to support continual implementation improvements.
+2012/13 - base funding for public school kindergarten students is \$6784; Independent schools - Level 1 schools funded at 50% ; Level 2 schools funded at 35%.
+2012/13, \$2,628,850 to 1,076 public S committed \$365M over three years to implement.
+2010 - \$144 million for implementation plan and capital construction of innovative modular classrooms. schools and 99 independent schools to support Ready, Set, Learn events attended by 26,900 preschoolers and 26,500 parents.
+2011/2012 - over 643,600 visits to StrongStart BC early learning programs; over 33,000 children attended StrongStart BC program during the school year.
+2012/13 - \$10,420,000 to operate 326 StrongStart BC programs.
+Reflecting on Quality: Program Reflection Tool for StrongStart BC resource to support continual implementation improvements.
 Funding and Resources Where we were Where we are Where we could be Budget 2013/14 Management Plan S13, S17 S13, S17 S13, S17